How might we increase confidence in purchasing online by helping our customers understand how a product will fit?

 Pairing with developers for production release

-Using a site audit, voice of the customer data, and data analytics, we discovered some key issues that may be creating a lack of confidence in Abercrombie’s fit.
+I conducted a site audit, gathered voice of the customer data, and looked at data analytics, and we discovered some key issues that may be creating a lack of confidence in Abercrombie’s fit.

 Some reasons around customers are not confident in their purchase include that fit information is: